 Introduction to Game Design

-Digital Arts Teacher (Fall 2018 - present) College and Career Advantage
+Digital Arts Teacher (Fall 2018 - Spring 2023) College and Career Advantage

 Courses articulated through Saddleback College

-Courses articulated through Saddleback College* and/or Irvine Valley College†
+Courses articulated through Saddleback College* or Irvine Valley College†

 Introduction to Game Design†